ibm-cloud-docs/containers/cs_tutorials.md

     ```
     {: screen}

 3. Verify that the Kubernetes secret was created in your cluster namespace.
-Every {{site.data.keyword.Bluemix_notm}} service is defined by a JSON file that includes confidential information such as the user name, password, and URL that the container uses to gain access.
+Every {{site.data.keyword.Bluemix_notm}} service is defined by a JSON file that includes confidential information such as the {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) API key and the URL that the container uses to gain access.
 To securely store this information, Kubernetes secrets are used.
-In this example, the secret includes the credentials for accessing the instance of the {{site.data.keyword.watson}} {{site.data.keyword.toneanalyzershort}} that is provisioned in your account.
+In this example, the secret includes the API key for accessing the instance of the {{site.data.keyword.watson}} {{site.data.keyword.toneanalyzershort}} that is provisioned in your account.

     ```
     kubectl get secrets --namespace=default